manabu-hirano/logdrive/README.md

     SHUTDOWN_MSG: Shutting down NameNode at localhost/127.0.0.1
     ************************************************************/

-After formating the HDFS, start dfs and yarn services.
-You need to input your password four times in this step.
-(You can skip these inputs if you use PKI authentication)
+After formatting your HDFS, start dfs and yarn services.
+You will need to input your password four times in this step.
+You can skip these inputs when you use PKI authentication.

     [root@localhost setup]# /usr/local/hadoop-2.9.0/sbin/start-all.sh
     This script is Deprecated.
 Instead use start-dfs.sh and start-yarn.sh